Micro-local analysis of contact Anosov flows and band structure of the Ruelle spectrum: Micro-local analysis of a contact vector field on near

-\end{cBoxA} The next theorem shows that with these operators we get a good approximation of the operator $e^{tX}$ in a neighborhood of the trapped set $\Sigma$ in terms of the differential $d\tilde{\phi}^{t}$ on $\Sigma$.
-We will use the notation $\approx_{t}$ defined in (\ref{eq:def_approx}) and the operator $\hat{\chi}_{\sigma_{1}}$ defined in (\ref{eq:def_op_Lambda}).
+Using the operators (\ref{eq:def_T_N}),(\ref{eq:def_T_N_Delta}), the next theorem gives a good approximation of the operator $e^{tX}$ in a neighborhood of the set $\Sigma$ in terms of the differential map $d\tilde{\phi}_{N}^{t}$ on the normal bundle $N$.
+We will use the notation $\approx$ defined in (\ref{eq:def_approx}) that compare operators near $\Sigma$.
+We also use the shortened notation